MPAT-eu/handbook/05_mpat_editing.md

-## MPAT Editing
+# MPAT Editing

-### Choose a Navigation Model
+## Choose a Navigation Model

 Description:

-MPAT currently provides two different navigation models that can be used to navigate the pages of your HbbTV App:
+MPAT currently provides three different navigation models that can be used to navigate the pages of your HbbTV App:

 - Website: classical website-like navigation using links to navigate through the pages
-- Pageflow: specific navigation for storytelling purposes; strictly one-directional (vertical) and similar to SlideFlow navigation with large visuals
+- SlideFlow: specific navigation for storytelling purposes; strictly one-directional (vertical/horizontal) and similar to Pageflow navigation with large visuals
+- TimeLine: Usable for on-demand or broadcast video, this model defines the appearing and disappearing of components (images, texts, links, etc.) with the help of timed events (StreamEvents).

 These have to be defined before you can preview an MPAT site/HbbTV App.